Saturday, January 17, 2026

 The Flight of Icarus in Fruita

 Ridden as a shuttle or loop with a largely pavement road climb, there is nothing like this descent though it's largely a-technical in nature.
-With its two distinct "wings" (right and left) drop close to 1000' in a mile.
+With its two distinct "wings" (right and left) the drops are both close to 1000' in a mile.
 Beware of closures and hunting season though.
 The BLM deemed it illegal at one point, claiming it crossed patented (private) lands, yet it does not and never did.
 They also claimed it was created illegally by mountain bikers when historically it existed as a cattle drive trail from Calf Point down to Hay Canyon, according to the first riders to descend it.
 Be sure to check status before going.
 An interesting footnote on the Left Wing (the lower descent), it was created by a bulldozer in the late 70's as a fire break by BLM fire crews who were fighting a fire in the area.
 Added bonus, what other trails have an Iron Maiden theme song?

 CDT Jones Pass From Herman Gulch in Bakerville